Scoliosis surgery in children

 Spinal curvature surgery - child; Kyphoscoliosis surgery - child; Video-assisted thoracoscopic surgery - child; VATS - child

 Before surgery, your child will receive general anesthesia.
-This will make your child unconscious and unable to feel pain during the operation.
+These are medicines that put your child into a deep sleep and make them unable to feel pain during the operation.

-During surgery, your child's surgeon will use steel rods, hooks, screws, or other metal devices to straighten your child's spine and support the bones of the spine.
+During surgery, your child's surgeon will use implants, such as steel rods, hooks, screws, or other metal devices to straighten your child's spine and support the bones of the spine.
 Bone grafts are placed to hold the spine in the correct position and keep it from curving again.

 - A surgical cut in the back is called the posterior approach.
-This surgery usually takes several hours.
+This surgery often takes several hours.

 - Some surgeons do both of these approaches together.
 This is a much longer and more difficult operation.